The Watch (band): History

-The band was founded in 1997 with the name 'The Night Watch', lining up vocalist Simone Rossetti, guitarist Franceso Zago, bassist Antonio Mauri, keyboardist Giovanni Alessi and drummer Diego Donadio.
+The band was founded in 1997 with the name 'The Night Watch', lining up vocalist Simone Rossetti, guitarist Francesco Zago, bassist Antonio Mauri, keyboardist Giovanni Alessi and drummer Diego Donadio.
 The band released their debut album, Twilight, before the line-up collapsed in 2000 leaving only Rossetti to continue the band under the shortened name 'The Watch'.

 Following the name change, Rossetti rebuilt the band with a new line-up that initially consisted of himself, guitarist Ettore Salati, bassist Marco Schembri, keyboardist Gabriele Manzini and drummer Roberto Leoni: they released their next two albums, 2001's Ghost and 2004's Vacuum.
 Manzini departed following Vacuums release and was replaced by longtime band collaborator Sergio Taglioni (who had performed some keyboards on the band's two previous albums), who remained in the band for the fan released Live Bootleg in 2006, as for the band's fourth studio album as well, 2007's Primitive, and the band's first official live album in 2008.

 It was at this point in 2008 that the band underwent its second major line-up change, as once again all of the members with the exception of Rossetti (Leoni, Salati, Schembri, and Taglioni) departed the band, with the new line-up consisting of Rossetti, drummer Marco Fabbri, guitarist Giorgio Gabriel, keyboardist Fabio Mancini and bassist Cristiano Roversi.
 Further line-up changes occurred in 2009 when Mancini and Roversi departed the band and were replaced by Valerio De Vittorio and Guglielmo Mariotti respectively.
 The band once again found stability, and over the following four years they would release the Planet Earth?
 (2010) and Timeless (2011) studio albums, and the Green Show 2011 – Official Live Bootleg (2012) live album.

 In 2013 the band underwent a further line-up change when Mariotti left the band, and was replaced by Stefano Castrucci, who in turn was replaced the following year by Mattia Rossetti, the son of the band's frontman Simone Rossetti.
 This band's new line-up produced their most recent studio output, 2014's Tracks from the Alps and 2017's Seven and continues to exist to this day.

-In 2022, Marco Fabbri left the band and was replaced by Francesco Vaccarezza.
+In 2022, Marco Fabbri left the band and was replaced by Francesco Vaccarezza and in 2023, Giorgio Gabriel left the band and was replaced by Andrea Giustiniani.